opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 capabilities, esp. in the networking area.
 Examples like SDNVPN, IPv6, SFC may be considered additional NFV requirements beyond general purpose cloud computing.
 These feature requirements expand beyond common OpenStack (or other VIM) requirements.
-OPNFV CVP will incorporate test cases to verify compliance in these areas as they become mature.
+OPNFV OVP will incorporate test cases to verify compliance in these areas as they become mature.
 Because these extensions may impose new API demands, maturity and industry adoption is a prerequisite for making them a mandatory requirement for OPNFV compliance.
-At the time of Danube, we have not identified a new functional area that is mandatory for CVP.
+At the time of Danube, we have not identified a new functional area that is mandatory for OVP.
-In the meantime, CVP
+In the meantime, OVP
 intends to offer tests in some of these areas as an optional extension of the test report to be submitted for review, noting that passing these tests will not be required to pass OPNFV compliance verification.